The Hard Truth

 Talk it through

 No pressure.
-Just a conversation.
+Just a conversation about your practice.

 03